Why Teens Should Study Geography

 Geography Resources for Teens

 We have been actively including geography studies in our homeschool for many years.
-You can find a wide variety of articles including geography tools, hands-on projects, printable, and more by exploring the Geography section of our website.
+One of our favorite things to do is to add online geography games to our lesson plans.
+For a wide variety of articles including geography tools, hands-on projects, printables, and more by exploring the Geography section of our website.

 You can find even more great ideas from our iHomeschool Network friends at The Massive Homeschool Geography Guide.